tigersizer/cluster-test/README.md

 ## Introduction

+Update on making the repo public: This is presented as-is with nothing implied - warranty, fitness, support, or even sanity.

 This is very long document.
 Feel free to skip the sections you do not need.

 However, from what I've seen, this is not at all normal.
 Skipping sections may break things, later.